What are Vedas and Upanishads?

 Difference in Advaita and other Duality Schools

-One major difference between the Advaita Vedantins and the rest of the philosophy is a fundamental one.
-Sri Adi Shankara’s arguments are based on the premise that there is only one essential component of existence and that is Brahman.
-He professed that all other expressions were secondary to this fundamental component of Brahman.
 The rest of the schools of thought is based on three fundamental components and not one.
 The three fundamental components are Maya, Jeev and Bhagawan.
-Maya represents the illusory potency.
-Jeev represents the living entity while Bhagawan represents the controlling entity where Maya and Jeev are subservient to Bhagawan.
-Sri Shankara’s driving methodology is Jnana whereas other schools have Bhakti as their basis or driving methodology towards understanding Reality.
+Maya represents the illusory potency while Jeev represents the living entity.
+On the other hand, Bhagawan represents the controlling entity where Maya and Jeev are subservient to Him.
+Sri Shankara’s driving methodology is Jnana whereas other schools have Bhakti as their basis towards understanding Reality.

 Sri Ramanuja’s commentaries on the Gita, Brahman Sutra and Upanishads is known as Sri Bhashya, where he openly disagrees with Sri Adi Shankara’s commentary.
 The works of Sri Ramanujacharya formed the basis of Vishishta Advaita Vedanta.

 After 250 years of Sri Ramanujacharya’s disappearance, Sri Madhvacharya appeared on the scene.
 He disagreed with both the interpretations of Sri Adi Shankara and Sri Ramanujacharya.
 His commentary on the Upanishads, Gita and Brahma Sutra is known as the “Purna Prajna Bhashya”.
 The philosophy of “Dwaita Vedanta” was established by Sri Madhvacharya based on his commentaries.
 This is the Dualistic Vedanta.